Get "write website inclusion statement" off your to-do list before lunch

 (Deloitte Insights, 2021)

-You can’t afford to assume that your inclusive aura will shine through the screen and grab your ideal client's heart without you saying a thing.
+You can’t afford to assume your inclusive aura will shine through the screen and grab your ideal client's heart without you saying a thing.

 People are looking for proof.
 They want to know you’re committed to this.
 If they don’t see it?
 ‘Poof’ off they go.